Spare parts : 3 steps for improved your management

 Every industrial professional knows that optimized spare parts management is of critical importance to the company.
 But why then is it so difficult to improve spare parts inventory?

 Understandably, maintenance teams want to assure that all particular parts are available when needed and this very often leads to excess inventory, unused spares and additional cost.
-Identifying the criticality of assets, implementing a reliable CMMS and applying some preventive maintenance techniques are the three basic steps that you can undertake to improve your spare parts management process.
+Identifying the criticality of assets, implementing a reliable CMMS and applying some preventive maintenance techniques are the three basic steps that you can undertake to improve your detached pieces management process.

 By following just a few basic rules, spare parts management can be drastically improved.